-Canada’s relatively cooler climate requires its residents to equip their houses with effective water heating systems to provide running warm water in the showers and faucets.
-A typical Canadian home consumes an average of 75 liters of hot water each day, mostly used when temperatures drop to an extreme -25 degrees Celsius.
+Canada’s relatively cooler climate requires its residents to equip their houses with effective water heating systems.
+This will provide running warm water in the showers and faucets.
+A typical Canadian home consumes an average of 75 liters of hot water each day.
+This is definitely used the most when temperatures drop below an extreme -25 degrees Celsius.

-Among water heating systems, storage hot water tanks are still among the most preferred as they are durable and can hold a good amount of hot water for a household’s daily use.
+Among water heating systems, storage hot water tanks are still among the most preferred.
+They are durable and can hold a good amount of hot water for a household’s daily use.
 Other than hot water tanks in Saskatoon, however, Canadians may also prefer the on-demand tankless design or a combined structure.
-With their extensive need for warm water, Canadians regulate their hot water costs by improving the efficiency of their current systems or installing a drain water heat recovery (DWHR) device to lower the volume of heated water.
+With their extensive need for warm water, Canadians regulate their hot water costs by improving the efficiency of their current systems.
+They can do this by installing a drain water heat recovery (DWHR) device to lower the volume of heated water and improve functionality.

-It is highly recommended to consult experienced plumbing companies like Perfection Plumbing & Drain Cleaning Ltd. for the proper installation of water heaters in the home.
+It is highly recommended to consult experienced plumbing companies.
+Companies like Perfection Plumbing & Drain Cleaning Ltd. will provide proper installation of water heaters in the home.
 Any concerns or problems that came up from their installation may also be addressed at once through a 24-hour emergency service and repairs hotline.
-To guarantee a worthwhile investment, look for companies that provide upfront pricing and recommend options that would suit your budget.
+To guarantee a worthwhile investment, look for companies that provide upfront pricing.
+They should also recommend options that would suit your budget.

-To control the amount of standby heat loss, householders can measure and identify the energy performance of their Saskatoon water heaters through a measuring tool called energy factor (EF).
-For oil and gas-operated heaters like storage tanks, the standby loss is determined in watts, which corresponds to a higher EF and energy efficiency if the standby loss is lower.
+There is a way to control the amount of standby heat loss.
+Homeowners can measure and identify the energy performance of their Saskatoon water heaters.
+They can do this through a measuring tool called energy factor (EF).
+For oil and gas-operated heaters like storage tanks, the standby loss is determined in watts.
+This corresponds to a higher EF and energy efficiency if the standby loss is lower.

 (Source: Canadians are big users of hot water, Nrcan.gc.ca)